1jour1vin

 Wine noted (guide 2024) 1*Star (Very successful wine)

-Rated estate (2024 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2024 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the wine:

 A wide range of grape varieties makes up this deep, well-structured Châteauneuf, which impresses with its concentrated color and dense tears.
-A nose that is still reserved yet refined, with subtle notes of blueberry, juniper, and menthol, gives way to a fresh, long, and powerful palate, anchored by rich, velvety tannins and underscored by restrained acidity, allowing time for the wine to develop.
+A nose that is still reserved yet refined, with subtle notes of blueberry, juniper, and menthol, gives way to a fresh, long, and powerful palate, anchored by rich, velvety tannins and underscored by restrained acidity, allowing the wine time to develop.
 Suitable for aging.

 About the estate: